R4thin/js-messaging-tutorial/README.md

 	$('form#pickRecipient').show();
 	}

-And call showPickRecipient in both places where a user is logged in!
+And call showPickRecipient in both places where a user is logged in.
 Here is the completed code for button#createUser click and button#loginUser click:

 	$('button#createUser').on('click', function(event) {
 	event.preventDefault();